Skip to main content

 Image

 The same goes for racing go-karts on select Norwegian Cruise Line ships.
-Unfortunately, the attraction isn't included in the cruise fare, and guests who have the need for speed will have to pay $15 each.
+Unfortunately, the attraction isn't included in the cruise fare, and guests will have to pay $15 each.
+Norwegian also strayed away from included mini-golf with the debut Norwegian Prima.
+One round of Tee Time, the first interactive and tech-immersive mini-golf at sea, is $15.

-Even Royal Caribbean has a few activities that passengers will have to pay extra for, including group ($69 per person) and private ($550+) FlowRider lessons, laser tag ($19.99 per guest), and even sushi making classes ($34.99 per guest)
+Even Royal Caribbean has a few activities that passengers will have to pay extra for, including group ($69 per person) and private ($550+) FlowRider lessons, laser tag ($19.99 per guest), and even sushi-making classes ($34.99 per guest).

 On Quantum Class ships, the North Star is included in the price of your cruise during port days, but if you want to go up while in port, there is a nominal fee of $30 per person.

-If there's a certain activity that you're looking forward to onboard your cruise, you'll want to double check to make sure that you don't have to pay an additional fee for it!
+If there's a certain activity that you're looking forward to onboard your cruise, you'll want to double-check to make sure that you don't have to pay an additional fee for it!

 Read more: 18 free things to try on your next cruise